GaganaBShetty/ip/README.md

 CREATE N NUMBER OF IMAGES AND READ THE DIRECTORY AND PERFORM OPERATION.

 Description:listdir() returns a list containing the names of the entries in the directory given by path.
 The list is in arbitrary order.
-It does not include the special entries '.' and '..' even if they are present in the directory.
+It does not include the special entries '.' and '..' even if they are present in the directory. append:this method adds a single item to the existing list.

 import cv2